near-horizon/near-protocol-rewards/README.md

 # NEAR Protocol Rewards SDK

-> A transparent, metric-based rewards system for NEAR Protocol projects that directly ties incentives to development activity and user adoption.
+> A transparent, metric-based rewards system for NEAR projects that directly ties incentives to development activity and user adoption.

 <div align="center">